google/grain/docs/behind_the_scenes.md

 shared memory block.
 The block is afterwards closed and unlinked to free its memory.

-PyGrain provides a shared memory backed class called [SharedMemoryArray](https://github.com/google/grain/tree/main/grain/_src/python/shared_memory_array.py), which is implemented as a subclass of numpy array.
+Grain provides a shared memory backed class called [SharedMemoryArray](https://github.com/google/grain/tree/main/grain/_src/python/shared_memory_array.py), which is implemented as a subclass of numpy array.
-Depending on what your pipeline's last transform/operation is, PyGrain handles the usage of `SharedMemoryArray` in two distinct ways.
+Depending on what your pipeline's last transform/operation is, Grain handles the usage of `SharedMemoryArray` in two distinct ways.
 If last operation is the [BatchOperation](https://github.com/google/grain/tree/main/grain/_src/python/operations.py), then the `np.stack` is configured to produce a `SharedMemoryArray` directly.
 Else, a `CopyNumPyArrayToSharedMemory` MapTransform is automatically appended to the end and the transform copies the regular numpy array to a `SharedMemoryArray`.

 As an example, suppose a child process produces the following batch of images: